Next: Prefix Command Arguments, Previous: Waiting, Up: Command Loop [Contents][Index]

 This macro is mainly useful in functions that can be called from

-timers, process filters, process sentinels, pre-command-hook
+timers, process filters, process sentinels, pre-command-hook,

-, and other places where inhibit-quit
+post-command-hook, and other places where inhibit-quit is

-normally bound to t
+normally bound to t.

-This function signals the quit
+This function signals the quit condition with (signal 'quit

-.
+nil).
 This is the same thing that quitting does.
 (See signal

 in Errors.)